What does it mean?

 - Going public makes alternative sources of capital available.
 For instance, the public debt markets are more accessible to public companies than to companies without a listing.

-- The use of incentives such as stock options and stock bonuses to attract and retain employees and management became very popular in the 1990s.
-Equity based incentives have proven to be particularly good for attracting sought-after candidates to higher tier managerial positions.
+- Equity based incentives – such as stock options and stock bonuses – have proven to be particularly good for attracting sought-after candidates to higher tier managerial positions.

-- Press coverage of public companies is typically greater for public than for private companies.
+- Press coverage of public companies is typically greater than that for private companies.
 This leads to increased public visibility.
-There is also significant prestige attached to being publicly listed company, and a widespread conception that these companies are stronger and more substantial which often helps to secure long-term customer and investor relationships.
+There is also significant prestige attached to being a publicly listed company, and a widespread conception that these companies are stronger and more substantial.
+This often helps to secure long-term customer and investor relationships.

-- High initial cost (potentially 15-25% of money raised by IPO) and recurring costs such as annual audit fees, increased PR fees and higher salaries for financial personnel.
+- High initial cost and recurring costs such as annual audit fees, increased PR fees and higher salaries for financial personnel.

 - Pressure of the market – management will be under intense pressure to deliver results which may lead to focus on short-term rather than long term development.